KevinDahlberg/log_my_run_app/BLOG.md

 App now connects to the DB.
 I also set up the GET, POST, and Delete routes on the server side.

 I think all the back end stuff for right now is finished.
 Time to tackle the MVP on the front end.

+Set up the DOM to insert a run and send it as an object.
+At this point it's only logging in a console.log, but it's a start.
+One thing that needs to be done is set up the POST route now.
+Also need to source the DB factory in the RunService Factory.